-- A) Addition of inert gas at constant volume: The total pressure of the system is increased, but the partial pressure of each reactant and product remains the same.
-Hence no effect on the state of equilibrium. - B) Addition of inert gas at constant pressure.
+a) Addition of inert gas at constant volume: The total pressure of the system is increased.
+But the partial pressure of each reactant and product remains the same.
+Hence no effect on the state of equilibrium.

+b) Addition of inert gas at constant pressure.
 The total volume is increased, the number of moles per unit volume of each reactant and product is decreased.
-Hence equilibrium will shift to the side where number of moles are increased e.g. $PCl_5(g) \rightleftharpoons PCl_3(g) + Cl_2(g)$
+Hence equilibrium will shift to the side where number of moles is increased E.g. $PCl_5(g) \xrightarrow{PCl_3(g) + Cl_2(g)}$

 Effect of Catalyst: Catalyst has no influence on the equilibrium.
 This is because, catalyst favours the rate of forward and backward reactions equally.
-Catalyst does not affect the equilibrium composition of a reaction mixture.
+Catalyst does of .eequit. not affect the equilibrium composition of a reaction mixture.
 It does not appear in the balanced chemical equation or in the equilibrium constant expression.